Here’s a look at the life of former president of Israel Shimon Peres.

 July 2009 - Meets with Egyptian President Hosni Mubarak in Cairo to discuss the Middle East peace process and the fate of Gilad Shalit, an Israeli soldier held by Hamas since 2006.

 June 19, 2011 - Urges peace talks with the Palestinians and warns the United Nations against recognizing Palestine as an independent state outside of a peace plan.

-May 29, 2012 - Receives the Presidential Medal of Freedom from President Obama during an East Room ceremony in the White House.
+May 29, 2012 - Receives the Presidential Medal of Freedom from US President Barack Obama during an East Room ceremony in the White House.

 July 24, 2014 - His term as president ends.